We can help you if you have no friends or family you can call on and:

 If you feel unwell please seek advice from NHS 111.

-The parcels mainly contain tinned or long life items, such as tinned fruit, tinned vegetables, tinned meat, soup, biscuits, tea and long life milk.
-The contents can change from week to week depending on what we have available, but will keep you going for a week.
-Sometimes we're able to include fresh vegetables or fruit or bread.
+The parcels contain basic tinned and long life items, such as such as tinned fruit, tinned vegetables, tinned meat, soup, biscuits, tea and long life milk.
+The contents do not include fresh vegetables or fruit and bread at this time.

-If you're not on the shielded list then you'll be asked to contribute £25 towards a box.
+If you are able to pay then you will be asked to contribute £25 towards a box.
 We'll be in touch to let you know how to pay at a later date.

 We can usually get the food parcels to you in 3 working days, unless you tell us you have nothing left to eat and no other way to get food.